Yokohama Kaidashi Kikou: Influences and themes

 Comparisons have been made between Yokohama Kaidashi Kikou and Aria, noting that they are both quiet slice-of-life stories in a futuristic setting with a similar emotional effect.
 A reviewer at Uknighted Manganime wrote, "What the two have in common, though, is a bright look at the future and a generally optimistic view of humanity, despite our failings."

 Media

 Manga

-A total of 140 chapters were published in Japan by Kodansha in the seinen (aimed at younger adult men) manga magazine Monthly Afternoon between June 1994 to February 2006.
-The serial chapters were collected in 14 tankōbon volumes by Kodansha under the Afternoon KC imprint.
-Kodansha reprinted the series in ten volumes from October 2009 to July 2010.
+Written and illustrated by Hitoshi Ashinano, Yokohama Kaidashi Kikou began as a one-shot published in Kodansha's seinen manga magazine Monthly Afternoon on 25 April 1994, (Note: Published in the magazine's June 1994 issue, released on 25 April of that same year.) after it won the Shiki Prize of the Spring 1994 Afternoon Shiki Shō.
+It became a full series, which was serialized in Monthly Afternoon from 25 July 1994, (Note: Debuted in the magazine's September 1994 issue, released on 25 July of that same year.) to 25 February 2006, (Note: Finished in the magazine's April 2006 issue, released on 25 February 2006.) for a total of 140 chapters.
+The one-shot and the serialized chapters were collected in 14 tankōbon volumes by Kodansha under the Afternoon KC imprint, published from 23 August 1995, to 23 May 2006.
+Kodansha later reprinted the series in ten shinsōban volumes from 23 October 2009, to 7 July 2010.
 It is licensed in Korea under the title 카페 알파 (Café Alpha), in Indonesia by M&C Comics, in Taiwan by Tong Li Publishing, in France by Meian under the title Escale à Yokohama, and in North America by Seven Seas Entertainment.